Prajwal2930/SOC-30-Days/Day-9.md

 ---

 ## 🎯 **Objective**
-The objective of this lab is to help students analyze **HTTP (Hypertext Transfer Protocol)** packets using **Wireshark**.
-Students will explore HTTP request/response headers, understand how web communication works, and learn how to detect common HTTP-based attacks or data leaks.
+The objective of this lab is to help to analyze **HTTP (Hypertext Transfer Protocol)** packets using **Wireshark**. we will explore HTTP request/response headers, understand how web communication works, and learn how to detect common HTTP-based attacks or data leaks.

 ---